WardenCode/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions &rarr; Add execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+7-everybody &rarr; Add execution permission to the owner, the group owner and the other users, to the file hello.

 ### Advances: